 Knowth looks like a complex made of one bigger mount and three smaller ones, while Newgrange is one, large mount: they are both impressive in their size, precision, and location but get easily overwhelmed by tourists.

 If you can’t find tickets or if you are happy to just see the outside of these tombs, my advice is to drive there in the late afternoon (we were there at around 4.30) and wait for the moment in between the departure of one group and the arrival of the next: you will not be allowed in, but the view from the entrance is free and spectacular.

 Note for families travelling with kids: the grounds of Newgrange and Knowth are accessible even with a buggy but access to the tomb is on foot only.
 You can find additional information about the sites and their accessibility here

 Have you visited the Boyne Valley or is there one of its attraction you would most want to visit?

 If you are driving around Ireland, consider spending the night in this beautiful area.
-You can find the latest deals on hotel and specialty accommodation on my favourite accommodation booking site (affiliate link)
+You can find the latest deals on hotel and speciality accommodation on my favourite accommodation booking site (affiliate link)

 Disclaimer this post contains affiliate link and if you make a purchase through them we may receive a small commission at no extra cost to you.
 We appreciate this small contribution and we will use it to cover the expenses necessary to keep this blog running.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites